Recruiting Strategy

 Conclusion

-As AI tools become faster, the line between a candidate's skill and their tools will blur.
+As AI tools become faster, the line between a candidate’s skill and their tools will blur.
 However, integrity is a non-negotiable engineering skill.
-By updating your interview process to catch these new "audio" cheats, you ensure you're hiring the engineer and not the bot.
+By updating your interview process to catch these new "audio" cheats, and by moving the first round of screening to a tool that measures behavioural signals at scale, you ensure you’re hiring the engineer and not the bot.

 FAQ